files-community/Website/src/routes/blog/posts/v3-1/+page.md

 - Fixed issue where the column headers weren't always "sticky"
 - Fixed issue where it wouldn't work to open Files if a previous instance crashed
 - Fixed exception that would sometimes occur when sharing items
+- Fixed NullReferenceException when renaming files
+- Fixed NullReferenceException in ColumnShellPage.NavigateToPath
+- Fixed issue where batch files were opened as system32
+- Fixed the taskbar behavior in full screen mode
+- Fixed COMException when removing focus from the path bar

 ### Conclusion